ggerganov/llama.cpp/docs/docker.md

 ## Images
 We have three Docker images available for this project:

-1. `ghcr.io/ggerganov/jarvis.cpp:full`: This image includes both the main executable file and the tools to convert LLaMA models into ggml and convert into 4-bit quantization. (platforms: `linux/amd64`, `linux/arm64`)
+1. `ghcr.io/ggerganov/jarvis.cpp:full`: This image includes both the main executable file and the tools to convert JARVIS models into ggml and convert into 4-bit quantization. (platforms: `linux/amd64`, `linux/arm64`)
 2. `ghcr.io/ggerganov/jarvis.cpp:light`: This image only includes the main executable file. (platforms: `linux/amd64`, `linux/arm64`)
 3. `ghcr.io/ggerganov/jarvis.cpp:server`: This image only includes the server executable file. (platforms: `linux/amd64`, `linux/arm64`)